P1sec/QCSuper/README.md

 QCSuper supports capturing a handful of mobile radio protocols.
 These protocols are put after a [GSMTAP header](http://osmocom.org/projects/baseband/wiki/GSMTAP), a standard header (encapsulated into UDP/IP) permitting to identify the protocol, and GSMTAP packets are put into a [PCAP file](https://wiki.wireshark.org/Development/LibpcapFileFormat) that is fully analyzable using Wireshark.

-2G/3G/4G protocols can be broken into a few "layers": layer 1 is the radio waves, layer 2 handles stuff like fragmentation, layer 3 is the proper signalling or data.
+2G/3G/4G protocols can be broken into a few "layers": layer 1 is about the digital radio modulation and multiplexing, layer 2 handles stuff like fragmentation and acknowledgement, layer 3 is the proper signalling or user data.

-QCSuper allows you most often to capture the layer 3, as it is the most pratical to analyze using Wireshark, and is what the Diag protocol provides natively (and all the interesting information is here).
+QCSuper allows you most often to capture on layer 3, as it is the most pratical to analyze using Wireshark, and is what the Diag protocol provides natively (and some interesting information is here).

 * 2G (GSM): Layer 3 and upwards (RR/...)
-* 2.5G (GPRS): Layer 2 and upwards (MAC-RLC/...) for data acknowledgements
+* 2.5G (GPRS and EDGE): Layer 2 and upwards (MAC-RLC/...) for data acknowledgements
 * 3G (UMTS): Layer 3 and upwards (RRC/...)
   * Additionally, it supports reassembling SIBs (System Information Blocks, the data broadcast to all users) in separate GSMTAP frames, as Wireshark currently can't do it itself: flag `--reassemble-sibs`
 * 4G (LTE): Layer 3 and upwards (RRC/...)